Kasperi, Seinäjoki

-Kasperi is a district and the oldest suburb (lähiö) of Seinäjoki, Finland.
+Kasperi is a district and a suburb (lähiö) of Seinäjoki, Finland.
 It is located about four kilometers to the southeast from the city center.
-Kasperi is a part of the Kasperi ward, which also includes the eastern Kivistö and Hallilanvuori districts.
-The area has multiple services such as a school, a convenience store, a pub and a dentist office.
+Kasperi is a part of the Kasperi ward, which also includes the eastern Kivistö and Hallilanvuori sub-districts.
+Local services include a school, a supermarket, a pub and a dentist office.

+In 2022, the population of Kasperi (including Hallilanvuori) was 3,759.

 History

 Kasperi was mostly built during the 1970s and 1980s.
 The designing of the neighborhood was inspired by the Tapiola district of Espoo.
 Kasperi was named after Kasperi Kustaa's Kasperi-building which was located in the area.

+Later, the Hallilanvuori residential area was built next to a mountain of the same name in southern Kasperi.